mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 The output:
 ```
 itm 2: 16
-[warning: "bar" was overflowed by 2] itm 3: 5
+[warning: "bar" was overflowed by 2 at main.bi:08] itm 3: 5
-[warning: "egg" was indexed (it's not an array)] itm 1: 8
+[warning: "egg" was indexed (it's not an array) at main.bi:09] itm 1: 8
 ```
 It's not meant to you use it in real applications, only for debugging.